LaunchGemini/AI-Research-Toolkit/README.md

 Enlists resources about academic writing in different fields of AI.

 ### Great Courses
-Contains references to online classes, video lectures, and coursework
+Contains references to online classes, video lectures, and coursework on AI.

+##